Compliance posture

 No runtime data transfer to Genetic History.
 Once installed and library-synced, the module runs fully offline.
 No call-home, no telemetry, no usage analytics, no runtime logs reach Genetic History at any point during patient-result processing.

 Library updates are one-way.
-Genetic History publishes versioned library updates at HTTPS endpoints on Scaleway EU (Spain region).
+Genetic History publishes versioned library updates at HTTPS endpoints on Scaleway EU (France region, DC2 Vitry-sur-Seine, Val-de-Marne, Paris metropolitan area).
 Your module syncs on a configurable cadence — weekly by default; monthly or quarterly for stability-conservative environments.
 Only library content flows toward your module.
 No patient data flows back.

 EU-only hosting.
-Genetic History’s sync infrastructure operates on Scaleway EU (Spain region) exclusively.
+Genetic History’s sync infrastructure operates on Scaleway EU (France region, DC2 Vitry-sur-Seine, Val-de-Marne, Paris metropolitan area) exclusively.
 No cross-border data transfer mechanism exists in v0.1.

 Data stays at partner.
 Patient data resides in your infrastructure at all stages: ingestion, processing, and output delivery.
 This is a technical invariant, not a policy commitment — it is auditable by design.